citrix/provisioning-services-sdk/docs/index.md

 # Introduction

-Use Provisioning Services' programming interfaces to manage your implementation from a command line or from scripts.
+Use Citrix Provisioning programming interfaces to manage your implementation from a command line or from scripts.
 Only users with correct administrative privileges can use programming commands.
 Non-administrators, that do not have elevated privileges and attempt to use these commands, will receive the ‘Invalid access’ message.

 Four different programming interfaces exist: